scjx123/ip/docs/README.md

 	- Adds an 'Event' task
 		- Format:  `event task_name /by DD/MM/YYYY HHMM`
 		- Example:
-			- Add 'eat sushi' to list as an event task: `deadline eat sushi /by 1/10/2020 1800`
+			- Add 'eat sushi' to list as an event task: `event eat sushi /by 1/10/2020 1800`
+		- Expected output:

+			>  Got it.
+I've added this task:
+			> 					[T][Uncompleted] eat sushi
+			> 			 Now you have 1 task in the list.
 2. **List**
 	List out all the task that you have added.
 	Format: `list`